solus-project/budgie-rd/README.md

  - Factor reusable bits into libs (xdg, session comms, etc.)
  - Flesh out RD Shell with primitives (plugin building) and open the floor to rapid expansion. :P
+ - Add our QPA plugins to provide consistent experience across the shell and all Qt applications.
+ - Extend GTK to use our own stylised dialogs to match those of our QPA dialogs.

 Core notions: